psolbach/grip/README.md

 1. Insert an array of unpacked Javascript modules for development.
 2. Or a pretailored & minified production version of your JS.

+Grip can replace Grunt or any other full-fledged task runner and integrate with a more minimal approach using shell/js scripts.

+Your HTML remains untouched -- but don't panic just yet at the sheer terror of having more to-and-back from dynamic loads.
+Fields test have proven that this speeds up perceived and actual load times.

 ### Usage

 Options live inside a `.js` which is referenced via data-attribute in the `<script>`.